-1. The GRIP-AWTF discharges thea blended of advanced tertiary treated water water and tertiary-treated wastewater via three Discharge Points 001, 001A, and 001B to the San Gabriel River, above the Estuary.
+1. The GRIP-AWTF discharges a blend of advanced treated water and tertiary-treated wastewater via three Discharge Points 001, 001A, and 001B to the San Gabriel River, above the Estuary.
 These three discharge points are the same permitted discharge points used by the San Jose Creek WRPs, which is covered under a separate NPDES Permit CA0053911, Order No. R4-2015-0070.
 The description of each discharge point are as follows: